nixzhu/MonkeyKing/README.md

 ### More

-If you like use `UIActivityViewController` to share, MonkeyKing has `AnyActivity` can help you.
+If you like to use `UIActivityViewController` for sharing then MonkeyKing has `AnyActivity` which can help you.

 ![System Share](https://raw.githubusercontent.com/nixzhu/MonkeyKing/master/images/system_share.png)